-If you’ve been following me for a while, you’ll likely have heard of betaine with pepsin.
-Betaine with pepsin was one of the most helpful supplements I came across during my health journey.
+If you’ve been following me for a while, you’ll likely have heard of betaine with pepsin — betaine with pepsin is one of the most helpful supplements I came across during my health journey.
 I often tell the story about how this supplement changed my life.
-Excessive fatigue was my most challenging symptom.

 I was chronically exhausted and needed to sleep for 11 to 12 hours to feel human.
-Things didn’t get much better, despite starting thyroid medications in 2010, and even going gluten free/dairy free in 2011 (though the former reduced my cold intolerance, need for sleep by about one hour, and anxiety, while the latter helped to eliminate my acid reflux, irritable bowel syndrome, joint pain and reduced my thyroid antibodies).
+Things didn’t get much better, despite starting thyroid medications in 2010, and even going gluten and dairy free in 2011.
+The medication did reduce my cold intolerance, need for sleep by about one hour, and anxiety; while eliminating dairy and gluten helped to stop my acid reflux, irritable bowel syndrome, joint pain, and reduced my thyroid antibodies.

-Quite honestly, I accepted it as part of who I was.
-But then, I started taking betaine with pepsin on Friday, February 10, 2012, one capsule with each meal containing protein.
-I was surprised to wake up the following morning at 8 am without an alarm.
-I had been dragging myself out of bed after 10 most mornings when I did not have to work.
-Strangely, I continued to feel energetic all day.
+I started taking betaine with pepsin on Friday, February 10, 2012 — one capsule with each meal containing protein.
+I was surprised to wake up the following morning at 8 a.m. without an alarm, and I continued to feel energetic all day.
 I even stayed awake when my usually much more energetic husband took a nap.
 Things became easier, and all of a sudden, I felt that I had a surplus of time.
-I felt more at ease going to bed and even had time to meditate, something that I had wanted to do for years!
+I felt more at ease going to bed and even had time to meditate — something that I had wanted to do for years!

 - How common low stomach acid is in those with Hashimoto’s